xalbertoisorna/lib_camera/tests/hw_tests/test_capture_yuv/README.rst

 ====================

 This example runs intermetly a sequence of start-capture-stop.
-It prints in the console every time it recieves a:
+It prints in the console every time it receives a:

 - start of frame
 - expected packet